chiragbaid7/Url_Shortener/Readme.md

 - Clickcount- Users can check no of clicks to thier shortURLs

-### Future enhancement
+### Future enhancements

-- Cache layer can be introduced to cache URLs that are frequently accessed that reduces load on the server.
+- Cache layer can be introduced to cache URLs that are frequently accessed which can reduces load on the server.